 In 2014 I have been invited as a guest contributor at the Turin international book fair in Italy, in the frame of the initiatives of the Marche Regional Council.
 The purpose of my presence was to present different regional development practices linked to culture as a vector for territorial development and in particular for the “Distretto culturale evoluto di Urbino e del Montefeltro”.

-On behalf of the innovation agency Conexiones Improbables (Spain) in 2021 I gave support to their application as a member of the New European Bauhaus, the interdisciplinary platform for innovation and sustainability of the European Commission.
-After ensuring their spot in the partnership, I contributed to the production of a cycle of international events to define the role of cross-sectoral innovation in different sectors of the economy and the society.
+On behalf of the innovation agency Conexiones Improbables (Spain) I contributed to the production of two cycles of international events to define the role of cross-sectoral innovation in different sectors of the economy and the society.
+These events in 2021 and 2024 were produced in the frame of the New European Bauhaus, the interdisciplinary platform for innovation and sustainability of the European Commission.

 In the frame of the Deus project financed by the Erasmus+ programme of the EU, I have conceived a new format to rebrand the final conference of the project, in the shape of a pop-up radio, featuring radio shows led by each partnering organization.
 The event took place in 2021.